Systems Engineering Laboratory 1

 In the first part of the lab we try out the Docker tooling, start our first containers build our own first images and finish with setting environment variables and volumes in the container.
 The goal is to get well aligned with the core concepts and tools of the Docker technology.

-If necessary you can install additional Ubuntu packages in the containers (apt-get update
+If necessary you can install additional Ubuntu packages in the

-and apt-get install package
+apt-get install package

 ).
 For example: